 Tenant Settings Best Practices

-Here are some best practices for configuring tenants.
+Here are some best practices for configuring tenants in Auth0.

 Specify a production tenant